-The Metropolitan Museum of Art Sargent Madame X Crescent Drop Earrings - Sterling Silver
+The Metropolitan Museum of Art Sargent Madame X Crescent Brooch - 18K Gold Plate

 Prodotto

-152.95 USD Detailed product sheet with complete information, compare prices and find features for The Metropolitan Museum of Art Sargent Madame X Crescent Drop Earrings - Sterling Silver, priced at 152.95 USD; it belongs to the Jewellery category; this product is sold by The Metropolitan Museum of Art Sargent Madame X Crescent Drop Earrings - Sterling Silver and is made by The Metropolitan Museum of Art.
+82.95 USD Access the complete information sheet, compare prices and discover features for The Metropolitan Museum of Art Sargent Madame X Crescent Brooch - 18K Gold Plate, available at the price of 82.95 USD; it fits into the Jewellery category; the sale is managed by The Metropolitan Museum of Art Sargent Madame X Crescent Brooch - 18K Gold Plate and the production is handled by The Metropolitan Museum of Art.

 Shipping Cost: 7.95 USD